 DevOps has a great and promising future.
 The applications of DevOps are developing each day and DevOps methodologies are changing with new tools and technologies.

-The future of DevOps can be seen as somewhat of a cultural shift, bringing conventionally disconnected components in the development, deployment, and delivery of software into a single loop.
+The future of DevOps in 2022 can be seen as somewhat of a cultural shift, bringing conventionally disconnected components in the development, deployment, and delivery of software into a single loop.
 Organizations are finding that DevOps is replacing and improving their indigenous IT departments.
 The titles, roles, and overall management systems are changing with the development of DevOps and cloud management.

 The key to proper execution is successful communication and integration amongst the teams.